storj/docs/app/(docs)/dcs/pricing/page.md

     prices.
 ---

+{% callout type="warning" %}
+The current pricing will change starting from November 1, 2025 (see [Global Collaboration](#global-collaboration) and [Active Archive](#active-archive) tiers below).

+All old projects will still have the current pricing until November 1, 2026 and will be converted to the [Active Archive](#active-archive), starting from this date.

+See details in our [pricing change FAQ](https://www.storj.io/pricing/change-faqs)
+{% /callout %}

 {% youtube-embed videoId="9uhX0X3ZW2c" /%}

 The price for object storage is as low as $4.00 per TB per month with $7.00 per TB for egress.